Your Wings.

 BrawndAir’s members make up a wide variety of individuals with diverse backgrounds and flying histories.
 Our members include active duty and retired military, veterans, businesspeople, students, airline pilots, mechanics, engineers and many others.
 The camaraderie and value of club membership is second only to the joy of flight.
 This passion unites us all.

-Why a Flying Club: There are many reasons why a membership with the BrawndAir Flying Club makes sense for so many people.
+Why a Flying Club: There are many reasons a membership with the BrawndAir Flying Club makes sense.
 Whether you’re just starting out as a student pilot, or you have many hours and stories to tell, we’ve found these benefits apply to all:

-Well Maintained, Well Equipped, Clean, Hangared, Safe Aircraft: The Club has both an overall Safety Officer, who concentrates on maintaining our pilots’ proficiency and safety, and both aircraft have a a dedicated Maintenance Officer who, in conjunction with carefully screened aircraft service centers, maintain our aircraft to commercial standards.
-We’re not required to do this, but we’ve found it to be beneficial in the long run.
+Well Maintained, Well Equipped, Clean, Hangared, Safe Aircraft: The Club Manager concentrates on maintaining our pilots’ proficiency and safety through open scheduling with very few barriers.
+We maintain our aircraft beyond Part 91 standards and approach commercial requirements in most respects.
+We’re not required to do this, but we’ve found it to be beneficial in the long run both for quality of training and enjoyment and the longevity of the aircraft.

-Ease of Scheduling and Consistency of Aircraft: The club’s aircraft are scheduled online via Pilot Partner, an internet-based scheduling system, and it’s easy to access and use, even from your smart phone.
+Ease of Scheduling and Consistency of Aircraft: The club’s aircraft are scheduled online via a protected spreadsheet; it’s easy to access and use, even from your smart phone.

 Shared, All Inclusive Costs: Your minimum monthly exposure is for club dues ($200).
 Worst case scenario, if you don’t fly for a month, you owe just the dues.
 If you owned an aircraft, you would still be paying the $600-$2500 and up every month to own a piston engine single.
 Not to mention the fiscal impact on personal or business finances of tying up cash and equity in a big ticket asset that (like most fun things) continues to need care, feeding and attention.